 Treating Sick Fish

 Bacteria is nigh-omnipresent, parasites can lay dormant, and there is no escaping a viral plague.
 It is important for aquarist and fish keepers to prevent diseases from ever coming out, not wait to treat them when they show up.
 For a list of potential disease, click here.
+We are not veterinarians nor scientists, and the following information is based on our experience with raising koi.
+For in-depth information on fish diseases, we advise to contact an expert in the field.

 When it comes to treating sick koi, use medication that is available to you locally or easily obtained; if your medication runs out halfway into treatment, it may be potentially dangerous or counterproductive to substitute it with a completely different medication.
 For large ponds, it is recommended that you setup a quarantine tank to treat sick fish as it can cut the cost on the amount of medication used.
 Most medications contain chemicals such as methylene blue, malachite green, formaldehyde, erythromycin, and so on.
 Read the fine print and instructions to see what you can and cannot do; some medicines for example may react poorly with salt and poison your koi.